Kent Fuchs: University of Florida

 He served as the 12th president of the University of Florida from 2015 to 2023.
 As the president of the university, Fuchs barred three professors from testifying in a voting rights lawsuit against Florida governor Ron DeSantis over Senate Bill 90.
 After the university blocked its professors from providing testimony in court, the University of Florida's accreditor started an investigation into the university.

 In January 2022, Fuchs announced that he would step down as president of the University of Florida, though he might stay at the university and return to the faculty.
 He was succeeded by Ben Sasse, a former U.S. senator from Nebraska.
-After Sasse resigned on July 31, 2024, Fuchs returned as interim president on August 1, 2024, and will serve until a new president is appointed.
+After Sasse resigned on July 31, 2024, Fuchs returned as interim president on August 1, 2024 through August 30, 2025.

 Social engagement

 On September 16, 2016, United States president Barack Obama announced his intent to nominate Fuchs as a member of the National Science Board and the National Science Foundation.
-He is a member of the board's class of 2016–2022.
+He was a member of the board's class of 2016–2022.